 In addition, plaque acts like a poison to the gums.
 The gums react by becoming inflamed (gingivitis).
 If left too long, that inflammation will cause the body to protect itself by breaking the bone down underneath the gums, causing permanent gum disease (periodontitis), which if left untreated, can cause loss of teeth.

-You will notice it’s harder to keep your teeth clean while wearing braces or expanders because there are extra nooks and crannies.
+You will notice that it is harder to keep your teeth clean while wearing braces or expanders because there are extra nooks and crannies.
 Food becomes caught in the appliances and between your teeth.

 Brushing after meals and flossing will help to prevent plaque from forming and should become part of your daily schedule.
 An electric toothbrush, such as the Rota-dent® or Oral-B®, is the most effective method of brushing.